Skip to Content

 22. William Morris Flower Pattern Pimpernel

-A William Morris design named Pimpernel after the small pimpernel flowers within the design, rather than the large poppies that dominate it.
-Pimpernel can actually be seen in the Billiard Room at the beautiful Wightwick Manor.
+A William Morris design is named Pimpernel after the small pimpernel flowers within it rather than the large poppies that dominate it.
+Pimpernel can be seen in the Billiard Room at the beautiful Wightwick Manor.

 Pimpernel William Morris Designs